-EPSCoR stands for Experimental Program to Stimulate Competitive Research: a National Science Foundation program, created by Congress in 1979, to strengthen research in STEM (science, technology, engineering and mathematics) and education infrastructure.
+EPSCoR stands for Established Program to Stimulate Competitive Research: a National Science Foundation program, created by Congress in 1979, to strengthen research in STEM (science, technology, engineering and mathematics) and education infrastructure.
 States that receive a disproportionately low amount of federal research dollars can be EPSCoR jurisdictions.
 IDeA is a similar program established by the National Institutes of Health in 1991 for biomedical fields.

 Nebraska EPSCoR harnesses talent at the state's universities and colleges to compete for merit-based federal funding that supports research infrastructure and capacity building projects.
 We contribute to the state's workforce development through educational and research opportunities for K-16 students, graduate students and junior faculty, and spur economic development through partnerships with private industry.
 Nebraska EPSCoR is housed on the campus of the University of Nebraska-Lincoln.

 The mission of Nebraska's Established Program to Stimulate Competitive Research (EPSCoR) and Institutional Development Award (IDeA) is to

 A 19-member, governor-appointed state committee guides Nebraska EPSCoR’s policies and priorities.
 On the committee are leaders from Nebraska's major research institutions, industry, and state government.